 United States - Purdue University

-Doctoral Student, Learning Design and Technology Program
+PhD Candidate, Learning Design and Technology Program, Purdue University

 I am a PhD candidate in the Learning Design and Technology program at Purdue University.
 I earned my bachelor's degree and master's degree in Educational Technology in South Korea.
 I was hired as a research assistant in Engineering Education at Purdue University in 2018 summer.
 My main research interest is self-regulated learning.
 I have recently conducted several studies on self-regulated learning in Massive Open Online Courses (MOOCs).
 After finishing a systematic literature review on self-regulated learning in MOOCs, I have investigated the relationships between motivational beliefs and self-regulated learning strategies in MOOCs from a social cognitive perspective.
 In addition, I have examined self-regulated learning of successful MOOC learners.
 I have worked with directors of Purdue Language and Cultural Exchange (PLaCE) program to investigate adult English Language Learners’ self-regulated learning.
 In addition to research on self-regulated learning, I was involved in a qualitative research project to examine successful collaboration between faculty members and instructional designers